Discovering the nine subsidiary management plans in Project management…

 As a good Project Manager, you need to identify risks that you are likely to face while executing a project.
 The risk can be in three levels such as low, medium and high risks.

 There are some risks that if you envisage them, you are likely not to continue with the project.
 You can also turn some risks in the project to your own advantage.

 When looking at subsidiary plans, there are some projects that you will need third parties to supply one item or the other before it can be completed.

 The scope management plans as part of subsidiary management plans provide guidance on how project scope will be defined in a project.
 It also covers documentation, verification, management as well as control of a project.
-Through scope management plan, you will be able to know what should and what should not be part of a project.
-You can also be able to make adjustment where necessary as the project moves on.
+Through a scope management plan, you will be able to know what should and what should not be part of a project.
+You can also be able to make an adjustment where necessary as the project moves on.

 #7 Requirement management plans

 Schedule management plans as part of subsidiary management plans describe the scheduling methodology.
 It shows the tools that will be used for your schedule.
 It also shows the format as well as the established criteria for developing and controlling the project schedule.